EtherrNet/Java-nary/README.md

 When you run it, it will create a dir and files.

-*Try to figure how to read my code.
+*Try to figure what my code does.
 I honestly don't remember why I wrote it the way I did, It comes to me in a vision then god takes over and writes the solution.*